 Suggested Pairings: Goes great with nut butters such as macadamia nut or peanut.
 Make the perfect honey and peanut butter sandwich!

-This set of 4, 6 Ounce honeys includes our new summer varietals: Later Bloomer, Meadowfoam, Smokey Sage and Tulare Twist.
+This set of 4, 6 Ounce honeys includes our summer varietals: Meadowfoam, Smokey Sage and Tulare Twist.
+Later Bloomer is sold out.
+Please indicate if you would prefer 2, Smokey Sage or 2, Tulare Twist in place of the Later Bloomer.